Spring 2015 Symposium: Intellectual Property Strategy in the Digital Age

 Our target audience for this symposium is comprised of local attorneys, judges, academics, and students.
 We hope that this presentation will teach our audiences about the evolution and future outlook of intellectual property law as it pertains to the current and future economic and regulatory environment and enlighten each audience member on the intersection of business and intellectual property law.

 The Journal is seeking approval from the North Carolina Bar Association to offer CLE credit to attorneys who attend our symposium.
 We are confident that this symposium will be informative and benefit the North Carolina legal community.
-The symposium will run from 8:45 a.m. to 3:30 p.m. with a break for lunch.
+The symposium will be held in Room 1319 (the large courtroom) and will run from 8:30 a.m. to 3:30 p.m. with a break for lunch.
 A complete list of speakers with a brief description of their qualifications is below.
 The tentative schedule is as follows.

 8:55 – 9:15 am: Current Issues in IP Strategy in the Digital Age